Working Papers

 armies, are derived endogenously from the economy's fundamentals.
 The model

-deterrence army solution -- will always occur as long as the value of natural
+army solution -- will always occur as long as the value of natural resources to

-resources to capture is positive and the opportunity cost of time -- which
+capture is positive and the opportunity cost of time -- which partly determines

 Keywords: Endogenous